-Biofilm bacteria can move in numerous ways that allow them to easily infect new tissues.
+Biofilms grow slowly, in diverse locations, and biofilm infections are often slow to produce overt symptoms.
+Movement Biofilm bacteria can move in numerous ways that allow them to easily infect new tissues.
 Biofilms may move collectively, by rippling or rolling across the surface, or by detaching in clumps.
-Sometimes, in a dispersal strategy referred to as "swarming/seeding", a biofilm colony differentiates to form an outer "wall" of stationary bacteria, while the inner region of the biofilm "liquefies", allowing planktonic cells to "swim" out of the biofilm and leave behind a hollow mound.27)

-Detachment and external colonization

-Researchers often note that, once biofilms are established, planktonic bacteria may periodically leave the biofilm on their own.
+Sometimes, in a dispersal strategy referred to as "swarming/seeding", a biofilm colony differentiates to form an outer "wall" of stationary bacteria, while the inner region of the biofilm "liquefies", allowing planktonic cells to "swim" out of the biofilm and leave behind a hollow mound.27).
+Detachment and external colonization Researchers often note that, once biofilms are established, planktonic bacteria may periodically leave the biofilm on their own.
 When they do, they can rapidly multiply and disperse.
 There is a natural pattern of programmed detachment of planktonic cells from biofilms.
 This means that biofilms can act as what Costerton refers to as "niduses" of acute infection.
-Because the bacteria in a biofilm are protected by a matrix, the host immune system is less likely to mount a response to their presence. $\frac{28)}{2}$
+Because the bacteria in a biofilm are protected by a matrix, the host immune system is less likely to mount a response to their presence.
+28)

 But if planktonic bacteria are periodically released from the biofilms, each time single bacterial forms enter the tissues, the immune system suddenly becomes aware of their presence.
 It may proceed to mount an inflammatory response that leads to heightened disease symptoms.
 Thus, the periodic release of planktonic bacteria from some biofilms may be what causes many chronic relapsing infections.

-As Matthew R. Parsek of Northwestern University describes in a 2003 paper in the Annual Review of if a chronic bacterial form simply kills its host, it will no longer have a place to live.
+As Matthew R. Parsek of Northwestern University describes in a 2003 paper in the Annual Review of Microbiology, any pathogen that survives in a chronic form benefits by keeping the host alive.
+29) After all, if a chronic bacterial form simply kills its host, it will no longer have a place to live.
 So according to Parsek, chronic infection often results in a "disease stalemate" where bacteria of moderate virulence are somewhat contained by the defenses of the host.
-The infectious agents never actually kill the host, but the host is never able to fully kill the invading pathogens either.
+The infectious agents never actually kill the host, but the host is never able to fully kill the invading pathogens either. - Parsek believes that the optimal way for bacteria to survive under such circumstances is in a biofilm, stating that "Increasing evidence suggests that the biofilm mode of growth may play a key role in both of these adaptations.
+Biofilm growth increases the resistance of bacteria to killing and may make organisms less conspicuous to the immune system.... ultimately this moderation of virulence may serve the bacteria's interest by increasing the longevity of the host."